Sierra County DUI defense.

 Defenses that often apply in Sierra County cases

-Title 17 challenges apply to the maintenance and operation of the breath instruments used by county agencies.
+Title 17 challenges go to the maintenance and operation of the breath instrument used by the county agencies, and to the required observation period.

 The first 72 hours after a Sierra County DUI arrest